chrisfxu/multithreaded-ray-tracing/README.md

 ![Demo](./demo.png)

-Play around and see how the multi-threading performs under different setups!
+Play around and see how how renders perform under different setups!